Deep-Symmetry/carabiner/README.md

 Sending the string `version` asks Carabiner to report its version number.
-This is only supported starting with verson 1.1.0; previous versions will respond `unsupported version`, so you can assume that they are version 1.0.0 or earlier.
-Supported versions respond with `version` followed by the version string, for example `version "1.0.0"`.
+This is only supported starting with verson 1.1.0; previous versions will respond `unsupported version` (which sounds pretty on-point, but really means that they don't know about the `version` command), so you can assume that they are version 1.0.0 or earlier.
+Supported versions respond with `version` followed by the version string, for example `version "1.1.0"`.

 ## Apology